Skip to main content

 But for those who are able, aging at home in a familiar and beloved place, (or downsizing to a house with features that are optimized for older adults) may offer significant benefits.

 Cost savings.
 Assisted living is all-inclusive, and therefore expensive.
-In 2017, the average national monthly cost was $3,750, or $45,000 per year.
-(Nursing home care is significantly more expensive, at $6,844 per month, or $82,000 per year).
+In 2021, the average national monthly cost was $4,500, or $54,000 per year.
+(Nursing home care is significantly more expensive, averaging as high as $9,000 per month, or $108,000 per year).
 And with very few exceptions, none of these expenses are covered by Medicare.
 Aging in place at home (even with part-time housekeeping and home health aide help) is typically substantially less expensive; some older adults who meet the Medicare definition of “homebound” may even qualify for Medicare reimbursement of in-home medical aides, provided their physician has ordered the help.

 Comfort and familiarity.
 The psychological and emotional benefits of aging in a home of one’s choice—often one with a long, cherished, personal and family history—can not be overstated.
 And these are the strongest motivators for aging in place.
 Staying close to existing friends, family, community ties, and routines like routine get-togethers at favorite restaurants can even help to maintain the social connections that stave off cognitive decline later in life.